aymanimtyaz/StateEngine/README.md

 - The ```current_state``` property can only be accessed from within a handler context, that is, inside a handler function.
 Trying to access it from outside a handler function will raise a ```OutsideHandlerContext``` exception.

 ### Good practices
 - The states' names should reflect what their handlers are supposed to do.
-This will make it easy to maintain and debuga the state machine code in the future.
+This will make it easy to maintain and debug the state machine code in the future.

 ### To Do
 -  [x] Make unpacking inputs to state handlers more Pythonic.